EugTech/moz-global-sprint-eugene/README.md

 # Mozilla Global Sprint in Eugene

+## When & Where
+May 1-29th 2019 Downtown Eugene, OR

 ## Purpose
 To help local open source projects in Eugene, OR gain visibility and traction from the greater open source community.